iLoveOrca1/notebook/Networking/MTCNA/Firewall/Firewall.md

 3. output
 	This chain handle the packet that is originated from the router and going into another network.
 For example iptables and nftables.

+### Mangle Specific Chain
+1. Preroute
+	This chains handle packet that is going into and through the router.
+Basicaly input + forward.

+2. Postroute
+	This chains handle packet that is goint out and through the router.
+Basically output + forward.

 # Firewall - If condition
 - IF the packet meets the criteria we created.
 - THEN what are the action that will be gaven to that package.